T

 transport hub

-• Arrange a taxi or pre-booked transfer to your accommodation in advance for a smoother arrival.
+• Pre-book a taxi or arrange airport transfer with your hotel for a smoother arrival.

 2. Afternoon